instinctive/edu-advent-2024/src/day12.md

     pure ary
 ```

-It is common that we just want the raw element to be the array element.
+It is common that we want the raw element to be the array element.

 ```haskell
 getArrayRaw mkLine = getArray mkLine \_ _ x -> x